If you are creating a new website, optimizing or redesigning an existing one, you know the struggle of coming up with an easy-to-navigate structure.

 A flat website structure is one in which the most important pages are just a few clicks away from the homepage.
 Search engine bots are unlikely to crawl pages buried deep in the structure.

 It also helps spread PageRank more effectively.

 Include all pages in your architecture

 Apart from being flat, an SEO-friendly website structure should incorporate all pages.
 Meaning there is no orphaned content.
 Orphaned pages are those that do not have any incoming links.
-If all pages are well defined and have a purpose, they all need to be linked to each other.
+If all pages are well-defined and have a purpose, they all need to be linked to each other.

-This linking structure should be simple and predictable to ease user navigation.
+The internal linking structure should be simple and predictable to ease user navigation.
 When interacting with the website, the relationship between related pages should be clear and intuitive.

 Messy structures can cause crawling issues and users to lose patience and leave your website.

 - Contact us.

 - Receive a personalized plan from us to deal with your issues.